 Our key focus activities:

-- To develop partnerships with other Universities international;
+- To develop partnerships with other Universities internationally;

-- To target high quality international students especially in the SADC region;
+- To enrol high quality international students for study at DUT, especially from the South African Development Community region;

 - To provide pastoral support to our international students;

 - To provide logistical support to international visitors, scholars and students.
-This includes immigration requirements, medical, visa information, students welfare, advice on foreign qualifications and conferment of status;
+This includes immigration requirements, medical and visa information, students welfare and advice on acceptability of foreign qualifications;

 - To work with academic departments to identify suitable international partners that will promote teaching innovation, learning and research.

-- Facilitate the renewal of Study permits and Visas
+- Help with the renewal of Study permits and Visas.

-- Recruit International students in the SADC region
+- Recruiting of International students in the South African Development Community region as well as globally.

 - Attend to International Students matters throughout the year.